Review Single-Family Seller/Servicer Guide (Guide) Bulletin 2014-12 for details on the following updated requirements on fraud training and reporting:

 - Entities and individuals engaged to perform functions typically handled by employees, and in a position to notice or report fraud and suspected fraud, are required to receive fraud training.

 - Fraud and suspected fraud must be reported to Freddie Mac within 60 days when there is reasonable belief that it has occurred.

-Freddie Mac is committed to helping the mortgage industry fight fraud and our Financial Fraud Investigation Unit (FFIU) is at the forefront of all our mortgage fraud prevention efforts.
-One such fraud prevention effort are two new Freddie Mac mortgage fraud reporting forms – one form is for origination-related fraud, and the other form is for servicing-related fraud.
-As detailed in Single-Family Seller/Servicer (Guide) Chapters 7 and 57, these forms can be used to help report fraud or possible fraud to Freddie Mac:
+Freddie Mac is committed to helping the mortgage industry fight fraud, and our Financial Fraud Investigation Unit (FFIU) is at the forefront of our mortgage fraud prevention efforts.
+One such fraud prevention effort are new Freddie Mac mortgage fraud reporting forms – one for origination-related fraud, and the other for servicing-related fraud.
+As detailed in Guide Chapters 7 and 57, these forms are to be used to report fraud or possible fraud to Freddie Mac:

-Please complete and e-mail the appropriate form to email@example.com.
+Please email the complete form to email@example.com.
 In addition to using the fraud reporting forms, you may contact Freddie Mac regarding fraud in the following ways:

 - Phone: (800) 4FRAUD8